-The maximum Federal share of the eligible costs associated with a GARVEE project approved under 23 U.S.C.
-122 is the share as defined under 23 U.S.C.
-120. The Federal share is established at the time of authorization of the project agreement and may be revised when the construction contract is awarded.
-For any GARVEE project, the Federal share of eligible costs available for reimbursement depends on the amount of bond proceeds applied to that project, including payment of bond-related costs such as capitalized interest, issuance expenses, and credit enhancement fees.
+The maximum Federal share of the eligible costs associated with a GARVEE project is the applicable Federal share for the type of project under 23 U.S.C.
+120 (23 U.S.C.
+122(d)).
+The Federal share is established at the time of authorization of the project agreement (23 CFR 630.106(f)) and may be revised when the construction contract is awarded.
+For GARVEE projects, the Federal share is applied to all eligible costs available for reimbursement including the amount of bond proceeds applied to the project, and payments of bond-related costs such as capitalized interest, issuance expenses, and credit enhancement fees.

-GARVEE projects will comply with established FHWA policies and procedures in calculating the Federal share.
+GARVEE projects must comply with established FHWA policies and procedures in calculating the Federal share.
 For example, the non-Federal share may include "in-kind" contributions, such as the value of donated property, or soft match, such as toll credits (23 U.S.C.
 120(i) and 323).

-If the State desires to use non-Federal funds to pay for actual construction costs, resulting in an increase in the non-Federal match in the early years of the project, then the FHWA Division Office should coordinate with the Office of Innovative Program Delivery (OIPD) and the Office of Chief Financial Officer (OCFO) Office of Financial and Management Programs for appropriate concurrences with the process.
-The construction costs paid with non-Federal funds would not be included in the bond financing of the project.
+If the State desires to use non-Federal funds to pay for actual construction costs, resulting in an increase in the non-Federal match in the early years of the project, then the FHWA Division Office should coordinate with the Center for Innovative Finance Support and the Office of Financial and Management Programs (OFMP), part of the Office of the Chief Financial Officer (HCF), for appropriate concurrences with the process.
+The construction costs paid with non-Federal funds cannot not be included in the bond financing of the project.